-The Graduate Academy provides support for doctoral candidates or students who are interested in doing a doctorate with disabilities or chronic illnesses.
-This includes, for example, tailor-made coaching services or special support for those who would like to participate in Graduate Academy workshops.
+TIP: The Graduate Academy also offers support for students interested in pursuing a doctorate and doctoral students with disabilities and chronic illnesses.
+This includes, for example, coaching offers or special support if you would like to participate in workshops of the Graduate Academy.